aws-solutions-library-samples/guidance-for-automated-provisioning-of-application-ready-amazon-eks-clusters/README.md

 This is a WIP, and more reference implementations will be added.

-> **_NOTE:_**  Even though these reference architectures deploy a fully configured, they should treated as a starting point for building your own production ready configuration.
+> **_NOTE:_**  Even though these reference architectures deploy a fully configured environments based on Amazon EKS Clusters, they should treated as a starting point for building your own production ready configuration.

 ## Single Amazon EKS Cluster per environment on a single AWS Account
 Currently there's one reference implementation for customers that manages a single Amazon EKS cluster per environment, in a single Account.
 To get started, please refer to this specific [README](./single-account-single-cluster-multi-env/README.md)